cybergarage/uecho-go/doc/overview.md

 ![logo](img/logo.png)

-eEcho for Go is a portable and cross platform development framework for creating controller applications and devices of [ECHONET Lite][enet].
+`uecho-go` is a portable and cross platform development framework for creating controller applications and devices of [ECHONET Lite][enet].
 [ECHONET][enet] is an open standard specification for IoT devices in Japan, it specifies more than 100 IoT devices such as crime prevention sensor, air conditioner and refrigerator.

 ## What is uEcho ?